-- 2.1 The County Council is the designated statutory body responsible for administering the Powys Pension Fund on behalf of its constituent scheduled and admitted bodies. - 2.2 Elected members have a fiduciary duty to the Fund, scheme members and local council taxpayers in relation to the LGPS.
-Functions may be delegated to Officers but they retain overall responsibility for the management of the fund and it's investment strategy and individual decisions about investments.
+2.1 The County Council is the designated statutory body responsible for administering the Fund on behalf of its constituent scheduled and admitted bodies.

+- 2.2 Elected Members have a fiduciary duty to the Fund, Scheme members and local council taxpayers in relation to the delivery of the LGPS.
+Functions may be delegated to Officers but the Members retain overall responsibility for the management of the Fund and its investment strategy and individual decisions about investments.
 The County Council is responsible for setting investment policy, appointing suitable persons to implement that policy and carrying out monitoring and reviews of investment and performance.
-The County Councils Constitution delegates these functions to the Pensions & Investment Committee. - 2.3 The Investment Regulations permit the appointment of one or more investment managers to manage the fund on their behalf, provided that the investment managers are suitably qualified by their ability and practical experience of financial matters to make investment decisions for them, and to their compliance with other specific requirements of the regulations. - 2.4 Administering Authorities are required to take proper advice to enable them to fulfil their obligations, "Proper advice" is defined in the regulations as "the advice of a person who is reasonably believed to be qualified by his ability and practical experience of financial matters". - 2.5 The County Council has delegated the decision-making responsibilities to the Pensions and Investment Committee.
-The Chief Financial Officer and external fund advisors offer advisory support.
-The Committee has co-opted two non-voting members, one staff representative nominated by the Trade Unions and one representative nominated by the Outside Bodies Employers. - 2.6 Decisions affecting the Fund's investment strategy are taken with appropriate advice from the Fund's advisers.
-Only persons or organisations with the necessary skills, information and resources take decisions affecting the fund.
-The members of the Pension and Investment Committee will ensure they receive training as and when deemed appropriate, to enable them to evaluate critically any advice they receive. - 2.7 The County Council has in place arrangements for the provision of specialist advice relating to actuarial matters (including the triennial valuation) and investment matters (including asset allocation and manager appointment). - 2.8 The County Council has appointed independent specialists to provide actuarial and investment advice and is prepared to pay sufficient fees to attract a broad range of both kinds of providers when tendering. - 2.9 The County Council will use suitable means to assess the advice received from its advisers in terms of its contribution to the decision making process.
+The County Council's Constitution delegates these functions to the Pensions & Investment Committee. - 2.3 Under the regulations the Secretary of State has the power to intervene in the investment function of an administering authority if the administering authority does not have regard to the Regulations, guidance or if other concerns are raised.
+This may include changing the ISS and, in the extreme, the transfer of investment powers to the Secretary of State or another nominated person. - 2.4 The Investment Regulations permit the appointment of one or more investment managers to manage the Fund on behalf of the administering authority, provided that the investment managers are suitably qualified by their ability and practical experience of financial matters to make investment decisions for them, and to their compliance with other specific requirements of the regulations. - 2.5 Administering authorities are required to take proper advice to enable them to fulfil their obligations, "Proper advice" is defined in the regulations as "the advice of a person who is reasonably believed to be qualified by his ability and practical experience of financial matters". - 2.6 The County Council has delegated the decision-making responsibilities to the Pensions and Investment Committee.
+The Section 151 Officer and external fund advisors offer advisory support.
+The Committee has co-opted two non-voting members, one staff representative nominated by the Trade Unions and one representative nominated by the Outside Bodies Employers. - 2.7 There is also a Local Pension Board which provides oversight to ensure the Fund if effectively managed. - 2.8 Decisions affecting the Fund's investment strategy are taken with appropriate advice from the Fund's advisers.
+Only persons or organisations with the necessary skills, information and resources take decisions affecting the Fund.
+The Members of the Pension and Investment Committee will ensure they receive training as and when deemed appropriate, to enable them to evaluate critically any advice they receive. - 2.9 The County Council has in place arrangements for the provision of specialist advice relating to actuarial matters (including the triennial valuation) and investment matters (including asset allocation and manager appointments).